 There are four ways known to me to access a SQL Anywhere database in Python:

 - Their official sqlanydb driver that requires their client libraries.
-Used by sqlany-django which gives you Django’s ORM with SQL Anywhere.
+Used by sqlany-django which gives you Django’s ORM with SQL Anywhere and the official SQL Anywhere dialect for SQLAlchemy.

 - Their official ODBC drivers via pyodbc.